ssokurenko/hash-store/README.md

 # hashStore

-A micro library to save data in the hashStore.
+A micro library for saving data in the hashStore.